DeKUT-DSAIL/Artificial-Health-Assistant/MMR data pipeline/README.md

 ![alt text](files/plot.png)

-## For more information
+## For More Information
-For more information on the Artificial Health Assistant Project you check our report:
+For more information on the Artificial Health Assistant Project you can read our report:
 <br> [HUMAN ACTIVITY RECOGNITION: MONITORING THE RECOVERY OF ORTHOPAEDIC PATIENTS](https://dekut-dsail.github.io/technical-reports.html)